• Skip to primary navigation

 When I make Twice Baked Potatoes, they're overstuffed.
 Because the filling is what it's all about, right?
 For every 4 people I plan to serve, I bake an extra potato for enough filling to pile high in the hollowed out skins.
 Recently that got me to thinking, "why not just make the filling?"

-When it comes to cooking potatoes for mashing, steaming is the only way to go.
-It's a strong statement I know, but once I discovered it, I'll never go back to boiling.
+When it comes to cooking potatoes when you plan to mash them, steaming is the only way to go.
+It’s a strong statement I know, but once I discovered it, I’ll never go back to boiling.
 No more water logged potatoes from overcooking.
-It's reliable and highly forgiving.
+It’s reliable and highly forgiving.

 These are a great way to add something new to your holiday meals, when you're not making my family favorite Cheesy Potatoes, classic French Gratin Dauphinois, or lighter, but incredibly creamy Mashed Red Potatoes.
 And if you love potatoes for breakfast (like my extra crispy Breakfast Potatoes and Skillet Potatoes) leftover Twice Baked Mashed Potatoes are amazing, topped with a fried egg of course!